melmzv/arg_ss24_project/README.md

 This project utilizes the template used in collaborative research center [TRR 266 Accounting for Transparency](https://accounting-for-transparency.de), that is centered on workflows that are typical in the accounting and finance domain.

 The repository is licensed under the MIT license.
-Due to reusing a part of the example code from the treat repository, e.g. code for pulling data from WRDS, I would like to give the following credit:
+I would like to give the following credit:

 ```
 This repository was built based on the ['treat' template for reproducible research](https://github.com/trr266/treat).